 Exposure to cold can cause frostbite or hypothermia and become life-threatening.
 Infants and elderly people are most susceptible.
 What constitutes extreme cold varies in different parts of the country.
-In the South, near freezing temperatures are considered extreme cold.
+In the southern U. S., near freezing temperatures are considered extreme cold.
 Freezing temperatures can cause severe damage to citrus fruit crops and other vegetation.
 Pipes may freeze and burst in homes that are poorly insulated or without heat.
-In the North, extreme cold means temperatures well below zero.
+Here in the north, extreme cold means temperatures well below zero.

-Wind Chill is not the actual temperature but rather how wind and cold feel on exposed skin.
-As the wind increases, heat is carried away from the body at an accelerated rate, driving down the body temperature.
+Wind Chill is the term used to describe the rate of heat loss on the human body resulting from the combined effect of low temperature and wind.
+As winds increase, heat is carried away from the body at a faster rate, driving down both the skin temperature and eventually the internal body temperature.
 Animals are also affected by wind chill; however, cars, plants and other objects are not.

 Frostbite is damage to body tissue caused by extreme cold.
 A wind chill of -20° Fahrenheit (F) will cause frostbite in just 30 minutes.
 Frostbite causes a loss of feeling and a white or pale appearance in extremities, such as fingers, toes, ear lobes or the tip of the nose.
 If symptoms are detected, get medical help immediately!
 If you must wait for help, slowly rewarm affected areas.
 However, if the person is also showing signs of hypothermia, warm the body core before the extremities.